 On the Strategy People Culture blog, we want to dive into some of the less obvious reasons for conducting investigations in the workplace.
 Understanding discrimination isn’t just your societal obligation – it’s legally required.

 Let’s talk about three significant reasons for conducting workplace investigations and taking measures to remove discrimination – in all its forms.

 1. It’s a Chance to Root Out Microaggressions

-Discrimination isn’t always clear cut.
-In fact, a large chunk of employee discrimination in the workplace occurs in the form of “microaggressions.”
+Discrimination isn’t always clear-cut.
+In fact, a large chunk of employment discrimination in the workplace occurs in the form of “microaggressions.”

 According to researchers at Columbia University, microaggressions are defined as:

 “Brief and commonplace daily verbal, behavioral, and environmental indignities, whether intentional or unintentional, that communicate hostile, derogatory, or negative slights and insults to marginalized individuals and groups.”

 Although your company may be doing well at eradicating “macroaggression” or systematic biases, you may be missing some of the smaller, interpersonal instances of racism, sexism, or hatred.
 Conducting a serious investigation into the inner workings of your business will help you alienate instances of microaggression and prevent future incidents between employees.